GSA/digitalgov.gov/content/resources/2/how-to-get-your-open-data-on-data-gov.md

 **Background**

 <span style="font-weight: 400">Several federal agencies maintain and manage geospatial data and geographic information systems (GIS).
-The documentation of ¬ geospatial data is subject to authorities pre-dating the Open Data Policy. are required to develop metadata as outlined in </span>[<span style="font-weight: 400">Executive Order 12906</span>](http://www.archives.gov/federal-register/executive-orders/pdf/12906.pdf) <span style="font-weight: 400">and </span>[<span style="font-weight: 400">OMB Circular A-16, revised (2002)</span>](https://obamawhitehouse.archives.gov/omb/circulars_a016_rev/) <span style="font-weight: 400">to support the National Spatial Data Infrastructure (NSDI).
+The documentation of  geospatial data is subject to authorities pre-dating the Open Data Policy. are required to develop metadata as outlined in </span>[<span style="font-weight: 400">Executive Order 12906</span>](http://www.archives.gov/federal-register/executive-orders/pdf/12906.pdf) <span style="font-weight: 400">and </span>[<span style="font-weight: 400">OMB Circular A-16, revised (2002)</span>](https://obamawhitehouse.archives.gov/omb/circulars_a016_rev/) <span style="font-weight: 400">to support the National Spatial Data Infrastructure (NSDI).
 The Federal Geographic Data Committee (FGDC) is the interagency group responsible for facilitating these federal activities and collaboration with non-federal organizations on geospatial data efforts.
 The FGDC has endorsed several geospatial metadata standards, as directed by </span>[<span style="font-weight: 400">OMB Circular A-119</span>](https://obamawhitehouse.archives.gov/omb/circulars_a119/)<span style="font-weight: 400">,including the Content Standard for Digital Geospatial Metadata (</span>[<span style="font-weight: 400">CSDGM</span>](http://www.fgdc.gov/metadata/csdgm)<span style="font-weight: 400">), </span>[<span style="font-weight: 400">ISO 19115:2003 Geographic Information ‚Äì Metadata</span>](http://www.fgdc.gov/metadata/geospatial-metadata-standards) <span style="font-weight: 400">and several related ISO geospatial standards.
 Since ISO 19115 and the associated standards are voluntary consensus standards (vs. federally-authored) and endorsed by the FGDC, federal agencies are encouraged to transition to ISO metadata as their agencies are able to do so.
 While the selection of appropriate standards is dependent on the nature of your metadata collection and publication process, ISO metadata should be considered an option now.
-For more information, <a href="https://www.fgdc.gov/metadata">see the FGDC website</a>.¬ </span>
+For more information, <a href="https://www.fgdc.gov/metadata">see the FGDC website</a>. </span>

 <span style="font-weight: 400">In the past, geospatial metadata records were maintained and discoverable via separate catalogs and tools, including Geospatial One Stop.
-In 2013, these sources were merged so that Data.gov (specifically catalog.data.gov) indexes both geospatial and non-geospatial metadata in one place.¬ </span>
+In 2013, these sources were merged so that Data.gov (specifically catalog.data.gov) indexes both geospatial and non-geospatial metadata in one place. </span>

 <span style="font-weight: 400">Metadata for geospatial datasets in </span>[<span style="font-weight: 400">catalog.data.gov</span>](http://catalog.data.gov/dataset) <span style="font-weight: 400">is also made available in </span>[<span style="font-weight: 400">GeoPlatform.gov</span>](http://www.geoplatform.gov/)<span style="font-weight: 400">.
 GeoPlatform.gov provides access and management of geospatial resources through common geospatial data, services, and applications contributed and administered by trusted sources and hosted on shared infrastructure for use by federal agencies, agency partners, and the public.
 Geospatial metadata is made available to GeoPlatform.gov from the metadata harvested by catalog.data.gov and is displayed on GeoPlatform.gov via an application programming interface (API) on catalog.data.gov.
-In other words, the datasets discoverable on GeoPlatform.gov are from the geospatial metadata collected by the catalog using the following API call:¬ </span>
+In other words, the datasets discoverable on GeoPlatform.gov are from the geospatial metadata collected by the catalog using the following API call: </span>

 <span style="font-weight: 400">http://catalog.data.gov/api/3/action/package_search?q=metadata_type:geospatial</span>

 <span style="font-weight: 400">The majority of open government datasets have some relationship to spatial data (e.g. jurisdiction, address).
-For the purposes of this document and learning how data gets published in ¬ Data.gov, ‚Äúgeospatial data‚Äù here specifically refers to spatial data that has historically been included as part of the Federal Geographic Data Committee and GeoPlatform.gov and utilizes robust geospatial metadata standards such as the the suite of ISO standards or the FGDC‚Äôs Content Standard for Digital Geospatial Metadata (</span>[<span style="font-weight: 400">CSDGM</span>](http://www.fgdc.gov/metadata/csdgm)<span style="font-weight: 400">).These geospatial metadata standards are needed to properly display data and utilize the spatial functionality on GeoPlatform.gov</span>.
+For the purposes of this document and learning how data gets published in  Data.gov, ‚Äúgeospatial data‚Äù here specifically refers to spatial data that has historically been included as part of the Federal Geographic Data Committee and GeoPlatform.gov and utilizes robust geospatial metadata standards such as the the suite of ISO standards or the FGDC‚Äôs Content Standard for Digital Geospatial Metadata (</span>[<span style="font-weight: 400">CSDGM</span>](http://www.fgdc.gov/metadata/csdgm)<span style="font-weight: 400">).These geospatial metadata standards are needed to properly display data and utilize the spatial functionality on GeoPlatform.gov</span>.

 **Getting geospatial metadata into Data.gov**

 Federal agencies that manage geospatial data should make their geospatial metadata holdings available to Data.gov using a consolidated geospatial harvest source, preferably one single CSW endpoint for the entire agency.
 For example, all offices and bureaus within the Department of Interior would make their metadata available through one consolidated CSW covering all of the Department of the Interior.
 (Non-geospatial metadata should be provided separately.
 See section 3 below.)

-While a CSW endpoint and traditional geospatial metadata standards are needed for GeoPlatform.gov and Data.gov to consume the data, the Project Open Data (M-13-13) policy still requires ¬ metadata for the agency‚Äôs geospatial datasets to be provided within the Enterprise Data Inventory data.json file submitted to OMB with the Project Open Data metadata.
+While a CSW endpoint and traditional geospatial metadata standards are needed for GeoPlatform.gov and Data.gov to consume the data, the Project Open Data (M-13-13) policy still requires  metadata for the agency‚Äôs geospatial datasets to be provided within the Enterprise Data Inventory data.json file submitted to OMB with the Project Open Data metadata.

 In order to facilitate these requirements, the FGDC and Data.gov have developed a [mapping of elements](https://project-open-data.cio.gov/v1.1/metadata-resources/#crosswalks-for-geospatial-metadata) between the Project Open Data metadata schema v1.1 and the geospatial metadata standards including FGDC CSDGM, ISO 19115:2003, and ISO 19115-1:2014.
 This crosswalk enables federal agencies with geospatial data to more efficiently meet both metadata requirements.

 For agencies that provide geospatial data to GeoPlatform.gov and Data.gov, the following harvest sources must be provided:

   1. ** **Open Data Policy Requirements

 ****

     <span style="font-weight: 400">All CFO-Act agencies must provide an Enterprise Data Inventory in accordance with the Project Open Data metadata schema (see </span>_<span style="font-weight: 400">Federal Data with Project Open Data above</span>_<span style="font-weight: 400">).
 This includes geospatial </span>**_and_** <span style="font-weight: 400">non-spatial data</span>.

     **

     Required: <span style="font-weight: 400">Enterprise Data Inventory provided to OMB MAX</span>**

 <ol start="2">